Yashbhoir/n8n-telegram-facebook-news-bot/README.md

 ## Features
 - Fetches news from RSS feed
 - Sends news URL and date to Telegram for approval
-- Allows user to approve/reject news via Telegram
+- Allows the user to approve/reject news via Telegram
 - Posts approved news to Facebook with image and caption
 - Fully automated with n8n workflow